Nickchapman3773/Uranium-Fever/README.md

 > [!caution]
 > This mod is a Uranium Fever **REQUIREMENT**.

-- Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and `extract the contents of the archive`.
+- Download the [3.3.2a Tale of Two Wastelands Installer](https://mod.pub/ttw/133/files) and `extract the contents of the archive`.
 - Open the extracted `Tale of Two Wastelands Installer` folder, right click `TTW Install.exe`, and select `Run as Administrator`.
 - Verify that the `file path` for the `Fallout 3` matches your normal `Steam/GOG/Epic Games Fallout 3 installation path` (this should be auto-configured).
 - **CHANGE** the `Fallout New Vegas file path` to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.